Introduction

 Where it loses points:

-Doesn’t automatically cite passages from your docs unless prompted or unless the answer naturally lends itself to doing so.
+Doesn't automatically cite passages unless prompted or naturally suited to doing so.
 Less deterministic than NotebookLM or Implicit.

 Transparency Score: 78/100